NSIETeam/NSIE/README.md

 # NSIE
-Natural Science and Industrial Engineering.
+Natural Science and Industrial Engineering.\n
 All works in period of study.